marcpanu/grocery-list-v1/docs/user-guide.md

 - **Pantry Exclusions**: Maintain your pantry list to avoid purchasing items you already have
 - **Automatic Conversions**: Let the app handle converting recipe quantities to shopping quantities - review for accuracy but enjoy the convenience
 - **Category Management**: The app automatically categorizes items, but you can always adjust categories in the settings to match your shopping preferences
-- **Multi-Week Planning**: Plan meals for future weeks in advance or review past weeks' meal plans
+- **Multi-Week Planning**: Plan meals for future weeks in advance by adding new weeks with the "Add Week" button
 - **Week Navigation**: Use the timeline to quickly navigate between different weeks
+- **Week-Specific Grocery Lists**: Generate grocery lists for specific weeks to prepare in advance
 - **Today Button**: Instantly return to the current week with the Today button
+- **Weekly Meal Patterns**: Create consistent meal patterns across weeks by planning a full week, then adding a new week for variations

 ## Keyboard Shortcuts